NicolasCalafiore/Scoreboard/README.md

 # Score Board v1

 ## Objective:
-This Project I made to have a simple sports scoreboard for personal activities
+This Project I made to have a simple sports scoreboard for personal activities and to help me practice Java

 ## Functions:
    - Easily and quickly keep track of scores of two opposing sports teams